Establishing and Operating Transparent

 Skills Matrix

-- The following table shows each director’s and Audit & Supervisory Board (ASB) member’s expected field of specialty based on their past experience.
+- The following table shows the expected fields of expertise of each director and Audit & Supervisory Board member based on their past experience.

 * Click to enlarge